aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/compositenode/insert_before/_index.md

 | new_child | [Node](../../node/) |  |
 | ref_child | [Node](../../node/) |  |

-If refChild is null, inserts newChild at the end of the list of child nodes.
+If  is``None``, inserts  at the end of the list of child nodes.

-If the newChild is already in the tree, it is first removed.
+If the  is already in the tree, it is first removed.

 If the node being inserted was created from another document, you should use [DocumentBase.import_node()](../../documentbase/import_node/#node_bool_importformatmode) to import the node to the current document.